{{Article.Title}}

 After selecting a virtual workspace solution, appoint someone to manage and maintain the system.
 This person should ensure the documentation is accessible, has manageable permissions and can oversee software logistics.

 Finally, pick a virtual workspace that prioritizes data security.
-Between 2019 and 2020, data breaches in the construction sector increased by 800%, making it the industry most-targeted by hackers.
+Between 2019 and 2020, data breaches in the construction sector increased by 800%, making it the most-targeted industry by hackers.
 This underscores the inherent risk of digitalization and increases the need for safe and cyber-secure products.

 Look for solutions that similarly prioritize cybersecurity so that a detrimental data breach doesn’t undermine digitalization.

-The historical reliance of the construction sector on analog methods for communication and information sharing has proven inefficient and costly.
 Virtual project rooms offer a powerful digital alternative, housing all project-related documents and facilitating real-time collaboration.
 These platforms provide a central hub for accurate, up-to-date project information, streamlining workflows, fast-tracking document delivery and enhancing communication.

 This technology alone doesn't guarantee success.
 Effective implementation is crucial, requiring a solution that caters to all necessary documents and user devices, prioritizes data security and assigns a dedicated manager for oversight.